Adelbert Bleekman

 Adelbert E. Bleekman, Sr., (March 26, 1846 – January 27, 1908) was an American lawyer and Republican politician.
-He was a member of the Wisconsin State Senate (1874 & 1875) and State Assembly (1873), and served as district attorney of Monroe County, Wisconsin.
+He was a member of the Wisconsin State Senate (1874 and 1875) and State Assembly (1873), and served as district attorney of Monroe County, Wisconsin.

 Early life and war service

 Adelbert Bleekman was born on March 26, 1846, in Salisbury, Herkimer County, New York.
 As a child, in 1850, he moved with his parents to Ohio, where he was raised and educated.

 At age 18, he enlisted for service in the Union Army in the fourth year of the American Civil War.
 He was enrolled as a private in Company A of the 2nd Ohio Cavalry Regiment and went to the front in the eastern theater of the war.
 With his regiment, he participated in the bloody battles of Ulysses S. Grant's Overland Campaign, which culminated in the Siege of Petersburg in the Summer of 1864.
 In June 1864, his regiment participated in the Wilson–Kautz Raid against Confederate railroad lines supplying Petersburg and Richmond.
 During that fight, he was shot in the leg and severely wounded.
 He was sent home to Wisconsin to recuperate and never returned to the fighting.
 He officially mustered out in June 1865.